 - Remove as much excess oil as possible with a dull knife or spoon.
 This will make it easier to treat the stained area of the fabric.
 It will also prevent any oil from seeping into other parts of the fabric, creating new areas that need to be treated.

 - Apply liquid laundry detergent to the stained area.
 Most liquid laundry detergents are able to remove grease, but for tough stains, you may need to try a liquid dish soap.
-Put enough on the stain so that it soaks through both sides (see tip below).
+Put enough on the stain so that it soaks through both sides of the fabric.

-- Allow the liquid to sit for 3 to 5 minutes to allow it to seep completely through the fabric.
+- Allow the liquid to sit for at least 3 to 5 minutes.
+This will allow it to seep completely through the fabric.
 As it soaks into the fabric, it will begin to break down the grease.
 You can let it sit for up to 10 minutes, but don't let the area dry.

 - After washing, check to make sure the stain is removed before you dry the clothing.
 If any hint of the stain still remains, repeat the previous steps.
 Allow the clothing to air dry to make sure there is no hint of a stain or darkened ring in the area.
 If there isn't, the clothing is safe to wash and dry normally.
 If any stain remains, you'll need to repeat the steps above.

 - You can also use a good basic dish soap to get cooking oil stains out instead of laundry detergent.
-The fancier dish soaps that are easy on your hands may not be as effective; look for one that promises to remove grease.
+The fancier dish soaps that are easy on your hands may not be as effective since they may contain lotion or other additives; look for one that promises to remove grease.

 - Instead of washing the entire garment in hot water, try using hot running water just on the part of the clothing that is stained after you treat it with laundry or dish soap.
 Then wash normally.
 Always read the clothing tag first as some fabrics can be damaged by very hot water.